elesmy/Datacamp_/README.md

 # Datacamp_

-This are projects completed in the Data Science, DataCamp course.
+These are a series of projects completed in the Data Science, DataCamp course.